Harmonised excise duties

 The excise duty on alcohol and alcoholic beverages is levied on beer, wine, other fermented alcoholic beverages, intermediate products and ethyl alcohol.
 The tax applies to alcoholic beverages intended for human consumption and ethyl alcohol containing more than 1.2% alcohol by volume, as well as beer containing more than 0.5% alcohol by volume.

 The excise duty on tobacco products is levied on cigarettes, cigars, cigarillos, smoking tobacco and the fine-cut tobacco for the rolling of cigarettes.
 The excise duty on tobacco products is also levied on other products containing tobacco and on products comparable with tobacco products manufactured from substances other than the tobacco plant.
-A national excise duty is also levied on cigarette paper and (from 1 January 2017) on electronic cigarette liquids.
+A national excise duty is also levied on cigarette paper and on electronic cigarette liquids.

 The excise duty on liquid fuels is levied on motor and heating fuels, such as petrol, diesel oil, light and heavy fuel oil, biofuels, liquefied petroleum gas and jet fuel.

 The excise duty is levied on electricity and certain fuels, such as coal, natural gas, fuel peat and pine oil.
 The excise duty on electricity is graded into a lower (II) and a higher (I) category.
 The lower duty is levied on separately metered electricity used in industrial manufacturing, data centers and professional greenhouse cultivation.

 A national excise duty is levied on soft drinks.
 Taxable products include water beverages, juices as well as various concentrates and powders intended for preparing beverages.
 The excise duty is also levied on certain foods for particular nutritional uses, sports drinks, energy gels as well as soy and oat beverages.